- See all my annual expense sheets here

 - Compare Years on this Annual Expense Spreadsheet

 I’m listing the camping related expenses as line item monthly averages.
 Then, I total everything else up and give just a general dollar figure.
 If you are researching fulltime RVing you already know what you pay for food, health insurance, etc. (or even if you don’t, my figures for such things won’t have any real world connection to what you spend on them).
 Also, by combining the non-RVing expenses I feel I’m better able to maintain our privacy.

-During the year we spent three months volunteering at a state park campground.
+During the year we spent three months volunteering and receiving a campsite at no charge.
 For the purpose of this report, I’ve estimated the value of these months at $325 each.
 Also, we own a small car that doesn’t travel with us.
 We have it 4-6 months a year.
 That lowers our diesel use and adds a gasoline line to our expense sheet.

-During 2015, in addition to our three months of volunteering, we spent a two months paying monthly rates.
-The rest of the time we were traveling, moving an average of once a week.
+During 2018, in addition to our months of volunteering, we spent a two months paying monthly rates.
+The rest of the time we were traveling, moving an average of just over one week.

 |MONTHLY GRAND TOTAL AVERAGE

 *Note 1: Like Thousand Trails, Good Sams, etc. – prorated to monthly cost -but NOT including original buy in costs, if any

 **Note 2: These expenses include items like: Groceries & Dining Out, Clothing, Hair, Medical & Dental Expenses, Charity, Health Insurance, and Entertainment – but not Income Tax and a few other expenses

 PS: If you find this information helpful, please leave a short comment so I’ll know it is worth the effort needed to provide it.
 Thanks.